murillowelsi/murillowelsi/Readme.md

 ## About me

-From Brazil :brazil: | Living in Portugal :portugal:
+### From Brazil :brazil: | Living in Portugal :portugal:

 - 🔭 I’m currently working at 25Friday as a **QA Engineer**
 - :mortar_board: **Graduation:** Software Development
 - ⚡ Certified Tester - **ISTQB - CTFL**
-- 📚 You can read my posts on [Dev.to](https://dev.to/murillowelsi)
+- 📚 You can read my posts at [Dev.to](https://dev.to/murillowelsi)
 - 💬 Ask me about test automation and software quality
-- 📫 How to reach me: [e-mail](murillo.welsi@gmail.com)
+- 📫 How to reach me: murillo.welsi@gmail.com

 #### **Open source projects:**